Effectively Negotiating the Purchase or Sale of Real Estate

 more money left on the table and have little value in furthering your

 interests.
-Make it appear like even your small concession is causing you physical
+Make it appear like your small concession is causing you physical

 pain.
 If possible, "tie a string to any concession and ask

-for something in return" as elegantly put by Karrass, the negotiation training company.
+for something in return" as elegantly expressed by Karrass, the negotiation training company.